biome-sh/builder/components/builder-graph/README.md

 # Builder-Graph

-`bldr-graph` is a tool for building and querying the reverse dependency graph of Habitat packages.
-It is intended to be used primarily by Habitat developers.
+`bldr-graph` is a tool for building and querying the reverse dependency graph of Biome packages.
+It is intended to be used primarily by Biome developers.

 The tool connects to the builder-scheduler Postgres DB in order to construct the graph.
 The database can be optionally specified and passed in a config file.